|Duration||22 Months Part-time|

 - Preparation of written and/or oral assignments

-A range of continuous assessments are used across the modules.
-These may include essays, case studies, online presentations, quiz, accumulative report writing, reflective journal and E-tivities
+A range of continuous assessments is used across the modules.
+These may include essays, case studies, online presentations, quizzes, accumulative report writing, reflective journal, and e-tivities.

 Why Choose This Course